MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 > - **Step 3: Migrate by using Database Migration Service**.
 Contoso migrates the application database by using Database Migration Service.
 > - **Step 4: Set up Azure DevOps**.
 Contoso creates a new Azure DevOps project and imports the Git repo.
 > - **Step 5: Configure connection strings**.
 Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL managed instance can communicate.
 > - **Step 6: Set up build and release pipelines in Azure DevOps**.
-As a final step, Contoso sets up build and release pipelines in Azure DevOps to create the application.
+In the final step, Contoso sets up build and release pipelines in Azure DevOps to create the application.
 The team then deploys the pipelines to two separate web apps.

 ## Step 1: Assess and migrate the web apps